This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 Contemplation (Contemplate)

-These four movements of Lectio Divina form a powerful journey of spiritual growth and intimacy with God.
-Through attentive reading, reflective meditation, heartfelt prayer, and contemplative rest, we immerse ourselves in Scripture, deepen our understanding, and cultivate a vibrant, transformative relationship with the living Word.
+These four movements of Lectio Divina lead us on a journey of spiritual growth and closeness to God.
+Through attentive reading, reflective meditation, heartfelt prayer, and contemplative rest, we dive into Scripture.

 Practicing Lectio Divina Alone